AleksandrVin/wind_bot/README.md

 2. Ensure you have Python >=3.11 and install dependencies (preferably using `uv`):
     ```bash
     pip install uv
-    uv pip install -r requirements.txt # Or sync with pyproject.toml if preferred
+    uv sync  # Or sync with pyproject.toml if preferred
     ```

 3. Start the application: